DhruvAthaide/Instagram-Messaging-Automation/README.md

 # Instagram Automated Messaging Tool

 I have created a Instagram Automated Messaging Tool using Python to send a private message to the profile links you provide!
+This script uses Selenium browser to execute the commands.

 ## Installation